Dogs think, feel & learn.

 Looking into the eyes of a dog is a simple reminder that ego, power, money, and fame are sometimes complicated attempts to satisfy simple needs.

-I know you have stories about how a dog’s trust in humanity was restored or, because of your patience, a frightened animal found the courage to open its heart again.
+I know you have stories about how a dog’s trust in humanity was restored.
+I know that because of your patience, a frightened pup found the courage to trust again.
+I know you've experienced the feeling of love and bonding between your heart and the heart of a canine.

 Think of the humans whose lives were improved because you took the time to help them understand and lead their dogs.